sajidhasan/sajidhasan.github.io/_posts/2018-09-25-algorithms-ep-1.markdown

 An algorithm must show the following characteristics:
 + It must serve correct result
-+ It must be finished executing within reasonable amount of time
++ It must finish executing within finite amount of time
 + It is feasible to represent the algorithm with using pseudocode, flow chart, code etc.

-There are three very basic goals of an algorithm.
-First, the algorithm must produce correct results, it must terminate within a reasonable time and the algorithm performance.

 {% raw %}
 Pythagorean theorem:
 $$a^2 + b^2 = c^2$$

 Hypothesis of logistic regression: